rolling-scopes-school/tasks/tasks/eCommerce-Application/Sprints/Sprint4/RSS-ECOMM-4_01.md

 #### Acceptance Criteria

 - Each product card has an "Add to Cart" button, which can be a traditional button or an icon.
+- If the product is already in the shopping cart, the "Add to Cart" button is inactive or provides a relevant notice.

 #### Useful Links and Resources